Cycle from Balloch to Drymen

 Croftamie

-Before arriving at the village of Croftamie, you leave the road and cycle on a path, which formerly was part of the Forth & Clyde Junction Railway which connected Balloch and Stirling.
+Before arriving at the village of Croftamie, you leave the road and cycle on a path that formerly was part of the Forth & Clyde Junction Railway, which connected Balloch and Stirling.
 The last passenger trains ran on this route in 1934, with the line ultimately closing in 1965.
-As you cross over the road, the private house that you can see was formerly Drymen Station.
+As you cross the road, you can see the private house formerly Drymen Station.

-The newly opened But and Ben in Croftamie is a good place to stop for food and drink.
+The But and Ben in Croftamie is a good place to stop for food and drink.

-The narrow bridge over Endrick Water makes an entertaining feature to the cycle!
+The narrow bridge over Endrick Water (pictured below) is an entertaining feature on the cycle!
 It's pretty narrow, so you have to pay close attention to your steering, so there's not much chance to take in the view.
-The path connects shortly after with the route of the West Highland Way.
-You'll see one of the Millennium Markers, there are 1,000 of these across the country, all different and marking mile points on cycle routes.
+The path connects shortly after with the West Highland Way route.
+You'll see one of the Millennium Markers.
+There are 1,000 nationwide, all different and marking mile points on cycle routes.

 This winding road is the final stretch before the village of Drymen.
 Look out for the old quarry site on your left, where you can see Loch Lomond and its islands in the distance.